Selecting the Right Pad Flange for Your Piping System

 • Alloy Steel: Used for high-pressure and high-temperature applications.

-• Other Materials: Consider materials such as duplex stainless steel or titanium for specific requirements.
+• Other Materials: Consider duplex stainless steel or titanium for specific requirements.

 Size and Dimensions